August 13, 2025 | School of Humanities – Humanities Gateway 1030 & 1010

 We look forward to seeing you at the inaugural Summer Communications Summit, hosted by the School of Humanities and SCPA.

-If you have not yet RSVP’d, please do so via this RSVP link (this link for directors only).
+If you have not yet RSVP’d, please reach out to JP and Kelly.
 And check out the frequently asked questions below!

 Agenda